philipturner/rod-logic/README.md

 Prototype housing structure for the drive system.
 Dimensions 50 nm x 120 nm x 4 nm.
 600,000 atoms, silicon carbide.

 ![Structural Piece](./Documentation/StructuralPiece.jpg)

+## Rod Actuation

+This experiment tested a mechanism for actuating logic rods without rotary motion.
+It uses van der Waals and Pauli repulsion forces to move rods between two possible states.
+SiC was used in the actuation mechanism because of its higher Hamaker constant.
+Rigid body dynamics was used and the system consisted of 35,000 atoms.
+A 64-picosecond simulation took 26.3 seconds to compute.

+Some interesting things happened while simulating.
+First, the cutoff radius for vdW radius had to be changed.
+The default value is 1 nm to maximize simulation efficiency.
+However, that caused qualitative differences in behavior compared to larger cutoffs.
+2 nm was used, providing a good tradeoff between compute cost and accuracy.

+A FIRE energy minimizer was written from scratch, incorporating both FIRE 2.0 and ABC corrections.
+The minimizer had to be written because RBD lacks a built-in minimizer in MM4.
+MD is able to utilize L-BFGS from OpenMM.
+The parameters from the LAMMPS papers performed better than those in the INQ implementation.
+The overall source file was 235 lines, including data structure declarations and documentation comments.

+Energy minimization is generally used to improve a scene prior to dynamical simulation.
+The next part of the code was the rigid body dynamics simulation.
+RBD simulators are often numerically unstable with a fixed timestep.
+The energy explodes quickly, sending parts into nonphysical overlapping positions and exorbitant velocities.
+One method to fix this is varying the timestep.
+Give a certain tolerance for energy drift.
+When the tolerance is exceeded, throw away the computations from the last timestep.
+Repeat that timestep with half the time interval.
+If it still fails, retry with an even shorter timestep.

+A more convenient alternative is keeping the timestep fixed, but damping the kinetic energy.
+The damping emulates thermalization of kinetic energy from friction, which happens automatically in MD simulations.
+This experiment decreased the absolute value of each rod's momentum by 0.98x every 40 femtoseconds.
+It counteracted energy drift and kept the simulation numerically stable.
+However, the value of damping affects the simulated gate switching time.
+With 0.98x / 40 fs, the rods could switch in 23 ps.
+With 0.95x / 40 fs, the switching time had to rise to ~46 ps.
+Otherwise, the device would fail to function correctly.

+Here is a rough animation of the clock cycle.
+Since we are doing reversible computing, there are two major phases.
+The forward phase (first three images; 0 - 23 ps) and the reverse phase (next two images; 23 - 46 ps).
+The final image (64 ps) shows what happens if the SiC drive wall moves beyond the designed range of motion.
+The drive wall's speed is 100 m/s during each phase.